 Take into account where everyone is located.
-Are they calling in from home or are they in the office?
+Are they working from home, or are they in the office?
 Check folks' calendars to make sure you're not double booking.
 If people are attending from other time zones, try to find something that'll work for everyone.
 This guide is a big help in getting people across time zones in a meeting together with as little conflict as possible.
 Some compromise may be necessary, but getting 90% of meeting invitees in attendance is better than choosing a time that only works for your own office.

 Before setting up a meeting, make sure it's necessary.
 Use a meeting checklist to decide if a meeting is required.
 Be effective with the time you have in your meeting by setting an agenda ahead of time.
-Have attendees add their respective sections as well and you'll be done ahead of time.
+Have attendees add their respective sections as well, and you'll be done ahead of time.

 Try to stick to the agenda as much as possible; it'll keep you on track and get everyone out on time.
 Moving through items randomly as they come up will derail positive contributions for things directly tied to your meeting.

 This age-old piece of advice is useful for all aspects of life, especially meetings.
 Preferably, five minutes early, maybe even earlier if you're the host.
 Although you may think your team won't mind if you're five minutes late grabbing a coffee, this type of thinking can have negative repercussions.
-Soon others will start showing up later and later following your example.
+Soon, others will start showing up later and later, following your example.

 Nothing looks more unprofessional than being asked about your work and being unable to answer questions about it.
 Know what you're bringing to the table and be prepared for any questions people may have about it.
 Run through a list of the questions before the meeting starts and be prepared to answer them.